What is VoiceThread?

-Closed captions are automatically created for every comment that is recorded.
+Closed captions are automatically created for every audio-video comment that is recorded.
 To view the captions, click the CC icon at the top of the presentation and choose "English".
 The captions appear in the playback area of the comment.
 Owners of the comment can edit the captions to correct any errors or adjust capitalization of specific words.

 Using VoiceThread: Creating, Commenting, Grading

 The following web pages contain detailed instructions for students and instructors using VoiceThread as a commenter.

 - How to doodle/draw on a slide while commenting

 - How to create a VoiceThread presentation (YouTube)